minetest/minetest/doc/lua_api.md

 * scrollbar
     * noclip - boolean, set to true to allow the element to exceed formspec bounds.
 * supertip
-    * noclip - boolean, set to true to allow the element to exceed formspec bounds.
     * bgcolor - color, sets background color.
     * border - boolean, draw border.
 Set to false to hide the bevelled tooltip pane.
 Default true.
     * bgimg - standard background image.
 Defaults to none.